 A new online store design experience

 Our new online store design experience will make it easier for merchants to create and customize their storefronts without writing a single line of code.
-Coming to all Shopify merchants later this year, we’ll introduce a new feature set that will allow you to focus less on guiding your clients through the basics of store editing, and more on providing those highly valuable skills and services needed to take a merchant’s business to the next level.
+We’ll be introducing a new feature set that will allow you to focus less on guiding your clients through the basics of store editing, and more on providing those highly valuable skills and services needed to take a merchant’s business to the next level.

 Here’s what’s new: